Bentley Bentayga: Overview

 A total of 608 "First Edition" units (featuring the 608PS W12) were manufactured upon introduction.
 The original prediction for 2016 was that 3,500 Bentaygas would be sold.
 When the entire production volume for the year sold out in advance, production was increased and resulted in 5,586 units being sold.
 Despite its high price tag, the car was a sales success for Bentley in 2016 and became Bentley's most popular model.
 It has contributed to Bentley's increasing sales as of 2022.
+In 2022 about 6370 Bentley Bentaygas were sold.

 Bentley revealed the name Bentayga in January 2015.
 The name comes from Roque Bentayga, an emblematic highland rock situated in Tejeda, Gran Canaria, the subtropical Canary Island.
 The company also drew inspiration from a portmanteau of Bentley and Taiga, the world's largest transcontinental snow forest, composed of the first four letters of Bentley and an altered spelling of taiga.
-An early name for the model was the Falcon.

 Assembly

-Originally slated by Volkswagen to be produced at the Volkswagen Bratislava Plant in Slovakia where all other models based on the platform are produced, an agreement was reached with the British Government for the model to be produced at the Crewe factory.
-Bentley invested £800 million in a new assembly facility in Crewe and employed 1,000 new employees to support production of the new model.
+Originally slated by Volkswagen to be produced at the Volkswagen Bratislava Plant in Slovakia where other models based on the platform are produced, an agreement was reached with the British Government for the model to be produced at the Crewe factory.
+Bentley invested £800 million in a new assembly facility there and employed 1,000 new employees to support production of the new model.

-Although assembly of the Bentayga was moved to Crewe, initially production of the Bentayga's body shell remained at the Bratislava facility.
-Body shell production was moved to Volkswagen's Zwickau-Mosel Plant at the end of 2016.
+Production of the Bentayga's body shell remained at the Bratislava facility, but was moved to Volkswagen's Zwickau-Mosel Plant at the end of 2016.